esl/MongooseIM/doc/bkpr/inbox_extensions.md

 Expected times can be extended before the previous has expired, without the need to first unmutting.
 When muting a conversation, the final timestamp will be calculated by the server by the current time plus the requested period, in seconds.
 When muting an already muted conversation, the timestamp is simply overridden following the previous specification.

 #### Other properties
-No more properties are expected, but I could envisage notions of flagging conversations with different colours, for example according to their urgency, or a client-specific category (work, personal, fitness, and whatnot).
+No more properties are expected, but I could envisage notions of flagging conversations with different colours, for example according to their urgency, or a client-specific category (work, personal, fitness, and whatnot), or pins to denote an entry should be always displayed (possibly in a special format, like on top of the box).
 The design of the protocol, and the implementation, aims to leave room for future extensions.

 ## Getting properties
 To fetch all supported properties, a classic Data Form is used.
 Upon the client sending an iq-get without a jid: